flathub-infra/documentation/docs/02-for-app-authors/02-requirements.md

 License must be correctly declared in the metainfo file and must match with license information available in its source.

+## License of contents in Flathub repository

+The use of a specific license is not mandated or required, and including a license in the repository is optional.
+However, submitters and maintainers may choose to apply a license if desired.
+However, restrictive licenses must not be used and the general recommendation is to use permissive licenses such as MIT, 0BSD, or the Unlicense for Flatpak manifests and any other build manifests.

+Contributors are also encouraged to apply appropriate licenses of their choosing to any additional source code (e.g., build scripts, tooling) that are/will be included in the repository.

+During submission, a license file may be included in the pull request, or individual files can be annotated with a license at the top level.

+In the absence of an explicit license, contributors will retain their respective copyrights over the contents of the repository.

 ## Installing license files

 Application maintainers and submitters must ensure that license files